mbartlett21/featurescript-tutorials/tutorial-1/README.md

 #### 4
 Select the text `myFeature` on the next line (with autocomplete regions, you can press `tab` to select the next field).
 This is the FeatureScript name of this feature function.
 The function name is used by any FeatureScript calls that create this feature, *including features created in the Part Studio*.
 Thus, changing this name after creating features will break all features created with the old name.
 This name cannot include whitespace or special characters.

-Change the FeatureScript function name to `"slot"`:
+Change the FeatureScript function name to "`slot`":
 ```javascript
 export const slot = defineFeature(function(context is Context, id is Id, definition is map)
 ```